-At Freedom Destinations, we’re proud to say we’ve been designing tailor made holidays for the past twenty years and our team of Travel Experts would love to use their specialist knowledge to help you plan your trip.
+At FREEDOM, we’ve been designing tailor made holidays for the past twenty years and our team of Asia Experts would love to use their specialist knowledge to help you plan your trip.

 Things to do in Singapore

-From innovative gardens to traditional temples, here are our top things to do in the ‘Garden City’:
+Here are our top things to do in Singapore, the ‘Garden City’:

 - Enjoy a night out at Marina Bay and take in panoramic views of the city from the 200 metre high Skypark.

 - Taste Singaporean Chilli Crab at one of the city’s hawker food stalls – many of which have Michelin stars!

 - Explore Bintan, a charming Indonesian island a 45 minute ferry ride away that boasts pristine beaches and excellent diving and snorkelling opportunities.